Absolutely continuous and BV-curves in 1-Wasserstein spaces

-One challenge, however, for using our techniques to get more insight in the framework of graphs arises from the fact that it is not clear how to detect those curves on the level of the Wasserstein space which respect the graph structure.
-More precisely, it is not clear when does a Wasserstein curve have a lift which is concentrated on curves that only jump along the edges of the graph (cf. discussion in \cref{subsec:remarks_results}).
+One challenge, however, for using our techniques to get more insight into the framework of graphs arises from the fact that it is not clear how to detect those curves on the level of the Wasserstein space which respects the graph structure.
+More precisely, it is not clear when a Wasserstein curve has a lift that is concentrated on curves that only jump along the edges of the graph (cf. discussion in \cref{subsec:remarks_results}).
 For instance, simply by looking at linear interpolations between measures like in \cref{ex:theBeginning}, one ends up with constant speed Wasserstein geodesics which often don't have any lifts respecting the graph structure.
 Notice that for the construction of a pair $(\mu_t,v_t)$ realizing the Wasserstein distance via Benamou--Brenier formula, we do not need to lift arbitrary curves or even geodesics but rather construct a specific Wasserstein geodesic and its lift with the desired endpoints.